rogolber/gitops-presentation/presentation.md

 ---
 ## GitOps

-- Often mentioned as part of a CD / CI toolchain
 - git repository is the source of truth for a system’s configuration,
 - configuration as code https://rollout.io/blog/configuration-as-code-everything-need-know/
 - when the actual state of the system drifts from the desired state.
   - k8s good fit
+- Easily set up as part of a CD / CI toolchain

 Argo-flux collaberation
 - https://github.com/argoproj/gitops-engine/